Updated for 2020!

 Some useful personal finance apps/tools for budgeting and tracking your expenses include:

-Paytm: Track your bills and get rewarded at the same time.
+Paytm (Canada): Pay your bills and earn cash back while doing so.
 You can access all your bills in one place, get due dates, reminders, use multiple payment methods, and send money to friends and family across Canada for free.

 Mint: This budget app helps you create budgets, track and pay bills, connect all your bank accounts, get alerts for unusual spending, and essentially manage all your finances in one place.